zinse22/vmcs/README.md

 # vmcs
-Vending Machine Control System (VMCS) Computer Simulation The system is to be designed and implemented as a computer simulation of a vending machine.
+Vending Machine Control System (VMCS) Computer Simulation The system is to be designed and implemented as a computer simulation of a vending machine.<br>
-This repository is being used for Unit 7 Software Quality Management - Continuous Integration CA.
+This repository is being used for <b>Unit 7 Software Quality Management - Continuous Integration CA</b>.